mhmdahmedfathi/FIFA22-Reservation-system/README.md

     npm install
     ```

-4. You can start the server using
+4. You can start the project using

    ```
    npm run start